INCLUDED IN MODERN PAIN PRO · $49/MOOpen enrollment

 Why does the library ship empty?

-Because the curation is the learning.
-A library someone else built is not your library.
-You'll know your own faster than you'd ever know mine.
+Because the curation is the learning — you'll know your own library faster than you'd ever know mine.
 The starter shows you exactly where things go.
 You fill it in.

 How much setup time is realistic?